 Wylie bent forward and his lips brushed Beck’s ear.
 “We can still back out.
 No one needs to know we came out here.”

 Beck shuddered, but it was only from the heat of Wylie’s breath on his skin.
 He turned his head and their noses bumped.
-It was surreal, and Wylie felt half a predator as he watched Beck’s limited human eyes blink uselessly in the dark.
+It was surreal, and Wylie felt half a predator as he watched Beck’s useless human eyes blink in the dark.
 Beck fumbled and his palm found Wylie’s neck and moved up to his face.
-He rubbed along the peach fuzz of Wylie’s crew cut to the back of his head and pressed forward so they wouldn’t be overheard.
+He rubbed along the peach fuzz of Wylie’s crew cut and inched forward, their mouths pressing close so they wouldn’t be overheard.

 “B, getting into the gang is only going to lead to more…” Wylie trailed off when an angry growl tore from the driver’s seat.